TRP Core

 Identity-Belief Fusion

-People don't carry their beliefs in a vacuum.
-They carry them inside their identity.
+We don't carry our beliefs in a vacuum.
+We carry them inside our identity.

 This isn't a flaw in human reasoning.
-It's human psychology doing exactly what it's designed to do.
+It's human psychology doing exactly what it's designed to do: protect the self and the tribe.

 THE THREE DYNAMICS